avigail-hasida-healthy/hio-hio/workshop/005 last-assignment.md

 This `module` declaration tells typescript to ignore the typings in `@hio-hio/middleware` package and use it as is,wihtout typings.

 Now that we are going to declare the package's typgins we do not need this file anymore

+---

+That's it! you finished all the assignments planned for this workshop. 🎊🎉🎊

+If you have strength to one more assignment, we have an optional assignment planned for you.
+You can check it out [here >>](./006%20optional-assignment.md)